 6) This response contains the serial number for the zone in its current state at the source server.

-7) The destination server checks the serial number of the SOA record in the response and determines how to renew the zone.
+7) The destination server checks the serial number of the SOA record in the response.
+Further,

 9) If the value of the serial number in the SOA response is higher than its current local serial number, it concludes that the zone has been updated and that a transfer is needed.